 Kinda sounds like a movie screenplay doesn’t it?
 I go to LA and magically figure out what to do with my life [so cliche].
 I have a startup idea that gets funded.
 Wow, how inspiring.
 At least that’s what I tell people — cause everyone wants a blockbuster origin story.

 Thing is, there’s two sides to every story.
 That’s the Hollywood version—ironically literally straight from Hollywood.

-Next time I’ll tell you the real story.
+Next up I tell you the other side of the story.